-- Calculates depreciation on the basis of expected output or usage of the fixed asset. - Ife is expressed in number of units, mileage, number of hours rather than number of years. - 4 known as Units of Activity, Units of Usage and Unit of Use method.
+- ♣ Calculates depreciation on the basis of expected output or usage of the fixed asset. - ♣ life is expressed in number of units, mileage, number of hours rather than

-4 deprecation and book value under this method fluctuates depending on the usage in each year.
+- ♣ known as Units of Activity, Units of Usage and Unit of Use method. - ♣ generally used for airplanes, plants, machines. - deprecation and book value under this method fluctuates depending on the usage in each year.